yuyatokuta/qr-manager/README.md

 Dynamic QR code manager using GitHub Pages redirects.

-This repository provides fixed QR URLs whose destinations can be changed later by editing redirect pages in `docs/`.
+This repository provides stable QR URLs whose destinations can be updated later by editing redirect pages in `docs/`.

 ## Fixed QR URLs